IOCCC image by Matt Zucker

 While the contest is open, you may modify your previously uploaded submission by rebuilding your submission with the mkiocccentry(1) tool and then re-uploading it to the same slot number on the submit server.

-To help you with this, so that you do not have to repeatedly answer all the questions, the mkiocccentry(1) tool has the options -a answers, -A answers and -i answers, where -a will write to an answers file (if it does not already exist), -A will overwrite the file and -i will read the answers from the file.
-If you use -A, be sure you don’t overwrite another file by accident!
+HINT: So that you do not have to repeatedly answer all the questions, the mkiocccentry(1) tool has the options -a answers, -A answers and -i answers, where -a will write to an answers file (if it does not already exist), -A WILL OVERWRITE THE FILE and -i will read the answers from the file.
+If you use -A, BE SURE you don’t overwrite another file by accident!

 The Rule 2b size has increased from 2053 to 2503 bytes.

-Your submission must satisfy BOTH the maximum size Rule 2a AND the IOCCC size tool Rule 2b.
+Your submission must satisfy BOTH the maximum size Rule 2a AND the IOCCC size Rule 2b.

 iocccsize prog.c